UndeadZeratul/uzHDAddon/readme.md

 - Ghastly Dragon, for the Tech Armor sprite (UAC Corporate Armor)
 - Lightsource, for the HD Armor sprite (HEV Armor)
 - SoloSpaghetti, for the Bulletproof Vest sprite (Sneaking Suit), as well as the Tactical Armor sprite (Garrison Armor)
+- Yholl, for the Supply Crate sprite (Field Assembly Kit)